mikegcoleman/hybrid-workshop/README.md

 	Status: Downloaded newer image for docker/dtr:2.3.0
     ```

-3. Run the bootstrap container to install install DTR.
+3. Run the bootstrap container to install DTR.

 	You will need to supply three inputs